MicrosoftDocs/power-pages-docs/power-pages-docs/admin/migrate-enhanced-data-model.md

 - You must install [Microsoft Power Platform CLI](/power-platform/developer/cli/introduction#install-using-power-platform-tools-for-visual-studio-code) with version 1.31.6 or higher to migrate your sites to enhanced data model.
 More information: [Install latest Power Platform CLI](/power-platform/developer/cli/introduction#update-power-platform-cli-for-windowsmacoslinux)
 - Dataverse base portal package [9.3.2307.x](/power-apps/maker/portals/versions/package-version-9.3.2209) or higher.
 - Power Pages Core package 1.0.2309.63 or higher.
 More information: [Update the Power Pages solution](update-solution.md)
+- If you aren't familiar with Power Platform CLI in Power Pages, you may want to review this [Power Platform CLI tutorial](../configure/power-platform-cli-tutorial.md) and reference the [PAC CLI commands for working with Power Pages](/power-platform/developer/cli/reference/powerpages).

 ## Step 1.
 Download and check customization for existing standard site metadata